 Dr Emily Postan

-Emily is an Early Career Fellow in Bioethics.
-She is also Deputy Director of the JK Mason Institute for Medicine, Life Sciences and the Law, with particular responsibility for the Institute’s policy engagement portfolio.
+Emily Postan is a Chancellor's Fellow in Bioethics and a Deputy Director of the Mason Institute for Medicine, Life Sciences and the Law, with lead responsibility for the Institute’s policy engagement portfolio.

 Emily is an interdisciplinary bioethicist with a background in philosophy.